-Recent Elections: In October citizens voted to choose 30 members in the first-ever partially elected Shura Council, while the amir appointed the remaining 15 in the 45-member consultative body.
-Approximately 63 percent of eligible voters cast ballots in the election.
+Recent Elections: In October 2021, citizens voted to choose 30 members in the first-ever partially elected Shura Council, while the emir appointed the remaining 15 in the 45-member consultative body.
+Approximately 63 percent of eligible voters cast ballots in the election, although many Qatari citizens were unable to vote, such as members of the al-Murra tribe, due to restrictions in the citizenship laws that categorized them as "naturalized."
+This status is hereditary; children of naturalized fathers are considered naturalized.

 Political Parties and Political Participation: The government did not permit the organization of political parties, and there were no attempts to form them during the year.
-Voting is open only to citizens at least 18 years old who can prove that their family resided in Qatar before 1930 or that their grandfather was born in Qatar.
+Voting is open only to citizens at least 18 years old who can prove that their family resided in the country before 1930 or that their grandfather was born in Qatar.

-Participation of Women and Members of Minority Groups: Although traditional attitudes and societal roles continued to limit women's participation in politics, women served in various roles in public office.
-In October the amir appointed women as the minister of social development and family and the minister of education and higher education.
-Including the minister of public health, the cabinet has three female members - the highest number in the country's history.
-Women also occupied top positions such as the deputy foreign minister, chair of the Qatar Foundation, head of the Qatar Museum Authority, chairwoman of the National Human Rights Committee, and ambassadorships.
-In October the amir appointed two women to the Shura Council, one of whom was elected vice speaker.
+Participation of Women and Members of Minority Groups: Traditional attitudes and societal roles continued to limit women's participation in politics, but women served in various roles in public office.
+In October 2021, the emir appointed women to serve in the roles of minister of social development and family and minister of education and higher education.
+Including the minister of public health, the cabinet has three women members - the highest number in the country's history.
+Women also occupied top positions such as the permanent representatives to the United Nations offices in New York and Geneva, assistant foreign minister, chair of the Qatar Foundation, head of the Qatar Museum Authority, chair of the National Human Rights Committee, and ambassadorships.
+In October 2021, the emir appointed two women to the Shura Council, one of whom was elected vice speaker.
 Noncitizen residents are banned from voting or otherwise participating in political affairs, although they served as judges and staffers at government ministries.